driusan/dewm/src/Keyboard.md

 We'll have to grab the "q" key, too, before we can test this.

-The GrabKeys is getting a little unwieldy and we can't just keep adding new keys to it, so let's re-architecture it a little to have an array of things we want to grab, and loop through them inside of our loop.
+The GrabKeys is getting a little unwieldy and we can't just keep adding new keys to it like this, so let's re-architecture it a little to have an array of things we want to grab, and loop through them inside of our loop.

 We need the index of every keysym that we care about, but there may be multiple keys with the keysym, so let's keep an array of indices for each key that we care